 Explanation: Another critical role a chef plays is managing the budget for the back end of the house.
 Doing this effectively adds to your overall skills and qualifications to work in a restaurant.
-In addition to generally talking about how you do this, you may want to mention specific tools you use, such as Excel or other restaurants budgeting software applications.
+In addition to generally talking about how you do this, you may want to mention specific tools you use, such as Excel or other restaurant budgeting software applications.

 Question: If you were asked to reduce your budget without altering your menu, what items would you consider changing?

-Explanation: This is a follow-up to the previous question.
+Explanation: This is a follow up to the previous question.
 During an interview, you should anticipate follow-up questions.
-By keeping your answer short and to the point, you allow the interviewer to explore the topic in more detail through follow-ups.
+By keeping your answer short and to the point, you allow the interviewer to explore the topic in more detail through follow ups.
 If they are not that interested, they’ll move on to a new subject.

-Example: “Whenever I am asked to reduce my budget, I first review the menu to see what ingredients we can either minimize, eliminate or replace.
-For example, I often substitute a lower cost seasonal vegetable in place of one that is not in season.
+Example: “Whenever I am asked to reduce my budget, I first review the menu to see what ingredients we can either minimize, eliminate, or replace.
+For example, I often substitute a lower-cost seasonal vegetable in place of one that is not in season.
 I also look for less expensive cuts of meat that will work just as well in a dish.”

 Question: How do you maintain the quality and freshness of the ingredients you use to prepare the dishes you make?